 There is elsewhere no precinct like that which is called the Caesareum, a temple to Augustus, situated on an eminence facing the harbor, huge and conspicuous, fitted on a scale not found elsewhere with dedicated offerings, around it a girdle of pictures and statues in silver and gold, forming a precinct of vast breadth, embellished with porticoes, libraries, chambers, groves, gateways, and wide open courts, and everything which lavish expenditure could produce to beautify it — the whole a hope of safety to the voyager either going into or out of the harbor.

 A pair of 1300-year-old obelisks, dating from the reign of the Eighteenth Dynasty pharaoh Thutmose III, were transported from the city of Heliopolis to Alexandria and set up as the centerpiece of the Caesareum.
 They were eventually joined by a third obelisk from Luxor, dating from the reign of the famed Nineteenth Dynasty pharaoh Ramses II.
-Millennia later, they would be recovered from the ruin of the Caesareum, and wind up standing incongruously near the centers of New York, London, and Paris, part of a wholesale looting of Egyptian antiquities which the author Brian Fagan famously dubbed “the rape of the Nile.”
-They are popularly known even today as “Cleopatra’s Needles,” a name stemming from the time before scholars could read their hieroglyphic inscriptions, and thus mis-attributed their point of origin to that fabled queen’s reign.
+Millennia later, they would be recovered from the ruin of the Caesareum, and be stood up incongruously in the urban centers of New York, London, and Paris, part of a wholesale looting of Egyptian antiquities which the author Brian Fagan has indelibly dubbed “the rape of the Nile.”
+They are popularly known even today as “Cleopatra’s Needles,” a name stemming from the time before scholars could read their hieroglyphic inscriptions, and thus mis-attributed their date of creation to a much later era of Egyptian history.

 While the Caesareum was no doubt awe-inspiring, the real soul of the new Alexandria lived at the temple complex known as the Serapeum.
-It had originally been erected during the reign of Ptolemy III as another way of cementing the artful union between Egyptian and Greek which he, his father, and his grandfather had so cleverly brought off.
+It had originally been constructed during the reign of Ptolemy III as another way of cementing the artful union between Egyptian and Greek which he, his father, and his grandfather had so cleverly brought off.
 The god to which it was dedicated was Serapis, a new one invented specifically to advance that agenda.
 In physical appearance, Serapis was a mixture of Egyptian and Greek traits, and he likewise combined the spiritual qualities of gods from both cultures.
-The Romans worshiped largely the same set of gods as the Greeks, albeit using Latin rather than Greek names for them, and thus saw the usefulness of Serapis for their own cause.
+Because the Romans worshiped largely the same set of gods as the Greeks, albeit using Latin rather than Greek names for them, Serapis was equally useful for them.
 In fact, they remodeled and greatly expanded his temple complex, and made him the official patron deity of Alexandria.

 Alexandria again became a magnet for scholars as well, who were attracted by the energy of the life there and by a spirit of intellectual freedom that still held sway there within reasonable limits.
-In addition to being a place of worship, the Serapeum became a second home to these scholars of the museum.
-An adjunct to the main Library of Alexandria was even built on its grounds, housing some of the overflow from its hundreds of thousands of volumes.
-Alexandria was once again as idyllic a place to study and debate as could be found anywhere in the classical world; once again it was the world’s undeniable leader in engineering, mathematics, and science.
-Before we allow the tides of history to sweep us any further, then, we should pause to appreciate this second great flowering of the spirit of Euclid, Archimedes, Aristarchus, Eratosthenes, Herophilos, and Erasistratus in their old home of Alexandria.
+It was once again as idyllic a place to study and debate as could be found anywhere in the classical world; once again it was the world’s undeniable leader in engineering, mathematics, and science.
+Before we allow the tides of history to sweep us any further, then, we should pause to appreciate this second great flowering of the spirit of Euclid, Archimedes, Aristarchus, and Eratosthenes in their old home of Alexandria.

 (A full listing of print and online sources used will follow the final article in this series.)